SSH Certificate Authentication

 How It Works

-The diagram below details how the VPN-free Access + SSH certificate authentication flow works in Banyan.
+The diagram below details how the VPN-free Access + SSH certificate authentication flow works in CSE.

-When an end user logs into the Banyan Desktop App, it generates a cryptographic key-pair and obtains a short-lived SSH format client certificate (known as the SSHCert) for use in SSH certificate authentication.
+When an end user logs into the desktop app, it generates a cryptographic key-pair and obtains a short-lived SSH format client certificate (known as the SSHCert) for use in SSH certificate authentication.

 On the server side, you have to configure OpenSSH to authenticate users using SSH certificates signed by your organizations Internal Issuing CA. In addition, you can configure OpenSSH to specify which roles a user needs to have in order to access the server.

-Your end user can now use their Banyan-issued SSHCert to SSH into the configured servers.
+Your end user can now use their CSE-issued SSHCert to SSH into the configured servers.

 Steps